Pregnancy Affirmations Meditation for Realistic Calm

 Silently repeat: “I can meet this moment one breath at a time.”
 Pause for one breath.
 Repeat: “I can ask for help.”
 Pause again.
 Repeat: “I do not have to force calm.”

-If your mind wanders to a grocery list, an appointment, or a worry, notice it.
-Then return to the next breath.
-If connection is present, let yourself feel it.
+If your mind moves toward an assignment deadline, a parking ticket stub in your coat pocket, or a worry about the next appointment, notice the shift.
+Then come back to the next breath.
+One pattern we notice is that connection often arrives in brief flashes rather than as a constant feeling.
+If it is present, let yourself feel it.
 If it is not present today, you are not doing anything wrong.

 Bedtime script variation